sge-network/sge/docs/specs/Mint/04_Begin_Block.md

 # **Begin-Block**

-Minting parameters are recalculated and inflation is paid at the beginning of each block.
+Minting parameters are recalculated, and inflation is disbursed at the start of every block.

 ## **Detect Current Phase**

-Check if the chain has moved from one phase to another, including the final phase:
+Verify whether the chain has transitioned between phases, including the ultimate phase:

 ```go
 // CurrentPhase returns current phase of the inflation